- Home

-Tax changes and a freezing of many allowances from April 2025 are likely to place pressure on our finances next year, but there are steps you may be able to take to reduce the burden.
+Tax changes and an ongoing freeze in many allowances from April 2026 are likely to place even greater pressure on our already-stretched finances, but there are steps you may be able to take to reduce the burden.

-The tax-free dividend allowance fell from £2,000 to £1,000 in the 2023/24 tax year, and reduced again to £500 from April 2024.
-It will remain frozen at this level in 2025/26.
-If you receive more than your tax-free allowance in dividends in the tax year outside an ISA, you’ll pay tax on this income.
-The current dividend tax rates are 8.75% for basic rate taxpayers, and 33.75% for higher rate taxpayers.
+This is likely to have a significant impact on income investors, who’ve already had to contend with a series of cuts to the tax-free dividend allowance.
+This fell from £2,000 to £1,000 in the 2023/24 tax year, and was reduced again to £500 from April 2024.
+It remains frozen at this level in the current 2026/27 tax year.
+If you receive more than your tax-free allowance in dividends in the tax year outside an individual savings account (ISA), you’ll pay tax on this income.
 Learn more in our article How are dividends taxed?

 What can you do about it?